-Tom Liddy is a news editor at DNAinfo.com New York who manages coverage of Queens.
+Tom Liddy is a news editor at DNAinfo.com New York who manages coverage of Queens and writes the "Make This Tonight" cooking column.

 He spent seven years at the New York Post, where he was most recently an associate metro editor in charge of Long Island.
 But he also dabbled in just about everything else.